siran/writing/posts/_drafts/Maxwell Electromagnetism as the Minimal Dynamics of Divergence-Free Energy Flow.md

 In three dimensions:

-- curl is a vector operator,
+- curl maps vectors to vectors,
 - divergence-free fields admit circulation,
-- knots and linked structures cannot be undone continuously.
+- knotted and linked structures cannot be undone continuously.

-This is why electromagnetic circulation and topological stability are inherently three-dimensional phenomena.
+This is why electromagnetic circulation and topological stability are three-dimensional phenomena.

 ---